>[!info] Learning goals

 # Introduction

-In this tutorial, we will go through the steps to set up a large simulation on a supercomputer.
+In this tutorial, we will go through the steps to set up a large-eddy simulation on a supercomputer.
 We will use the Snellius machine as an example, but the methods apply to any supercomputer.

-As a starting point, we will aim for a grid size of `2048 x 2048 x 256` grid points and an isotropic grid spacing of `12.5` m leading to a domain size of `51.2 x 51.2 x 6.4` km$^3$.
+As a starting point, we will aim for a grid size of `2048 x 2048 x 256` grid points and an isotropic grid spacing of `12.5` m leading to a domain size of `25.6 x 25.6 x 3.2` km$^3$.
+The simulation is run with a `dt` of `1.0` s, and we aim for a simulation of 1 hour.

->[!info] Questions to ask yourself
+>[!info] Questions to ask yourself while setting up simulations

 >1.
 Will I use CPU or GPU?